qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Singleband gray
 ...............

 This renderer allows you to render a single band layer with a :guilabel:`Color gradient`: 'Black to white' or 'White to black'.
-You can define a range of values to color other than the default :guilabel:`Min` and :guilabel:`Max` values of the whole raster, thanks to the :ref:`Min/Max Value Settings <minmaxvalues>` option.
+You can change the range of values to color (:guilabel:`Min` and :guilabel:`Max`) in the
+:ref:`Min/Max Value Settings <minmaxvalues>`.

-Again, a :guilabel:`Contrast enhancement` method can be applied to the values:
+A :guilabel:`Contrast enhancement` method can be applied to the
-'No enhancement', 'Stretch to MinMax', 'Stretch and clip to MinMax' and 'Clip to min max'.
+values: 'No enhancement', 'Stretch to MinMax', 'Stretch and clip to MinMax' and 'Clip to min max'.

 .. _figure_raster_gray: